Reduced fire hazard.

 Directions for use

 Run your Sweeter Heater for a few hours, until the faint "new plastic" smell dissipates, before introducing chicks.
 It is recommended to start your Sweeter Heater around five inches off the ground.
 Then, watch your chicks' behavior closely when they first enter their brooder: if they avoid the heat, raise it up.
 If they huddle underneath it and chirp loudly, lower it.
 It's as simple as that.
+Installation instructions.

 Size guidelines and specifications

 Please bear in mind when choosing your size that ambient temperature, draftiness and hanging height of your Sweeter Heater highly influence the number of chicks you can effectively heat.
 The "maximum" numbers quoted below are based on a draft-free environment, with an ambient temperature of seventy degrees Fahrenheit, and with the heater hanging 4.5 to 5 inches above the ground.
 The draftier the brooder space, the lower the ambient temps, and the higher you hang your Sweeter Heater, the larger size you will need.
 (Always keep chicks in a low-draft environment, by the way: excessive drafts will kill chicks, no matter how warm you keep their brooder.
 Even a large cardboard box will suffice to prevent drafts.)
 In short, our recommendation is that when you're in doubt about the best size to get, play it on the safe side and choose something larger.

 11" x 11" : 32 watts, 2 lbs, heats a maximum of 22-25 chicks

 11" x 16" : 50 watts, 4 lbs, heats a maximum of 32-35 chicks

 11" x 30" : 100 watts, 6 lbs, heats a maximum of 60-65 chicks